Is Psychology a Science?

 Although many people who studied psychology may work in jobs that perhaps do not, on the surface, seem “scientific,” the practice and education of psychology is guided by research findings that are firmly grounded in the scientific method.
 There are some disciplines within psychology that are even more aligned with the natural sciences, such as neuropsychology, which is the study of the brain’s influence on behavior.
 Psychology is commonly recognized as a social science, and is included on the National Science Foundation’s roster of recognized STEM disciplines.

-Many psychology undergraduate programs are shaped by the goals laid out in the American Psychology Association's "Guidelines for the Undergraduate Psychology Major", said Dr. Michelle Hill, senior associate dean of psychology programs at Southern New Hampshire University.
-Goal 2 of the American Psychology Association guidelines version 2.0 is "Scientific Inquiry and Critical Thinking," which includes the following subgoals: Use scientific reasoning to interpret psychological phenomena, demonstrate psychology information literacy, and interpret, design, and conduct basic psychological research.
+Many psychology undergraduate programs are shaped by the goals laid out in the American Psychology Association’s "Guidelines for the Undergraduate Psychology Major", said Dr. Michelle Hill, senior associate dean of psychology programs at Southern New Hampshire University (SNHU).
+Goal two of the American Psychology Association (APA) guidelines version 2.0 is “Scientific Inquiry and Critical Thinking,” which includes the following subgoals: Use scientific reasoning to interpret psychological phenomena, demonstrate psychology information literacy, and interpret, design, and conduct basic psychological research.

 More widespread recognition of psychology as a science is one of the points of emphasis in the APA guidelines, Hill said.